-It’s cherry blossom season in Japan, and everyone loses their collective minds.
+It’s cherry blossom season in Japan, and everyone loses their collective minds over it.
 There are official forecasts of when the trees will bloom.
 There are different words to describe the progression of the flowers.
-Admirers flock to the tree-lined parks for picnics during the day, and then return again at night for lantern-lit strolls.
-There are special sweets and seasonal beer cans.
+Admirers flock to tree-lined parks for picnics during the day, and then return again at night for lantern-lit strolls.
+There are special sweets and even seasonal beer cans.

 As I was drifting to sleep one night, I thought about how lovely it would be to watch the bloom arrive and recede in timelapse.

 I remembered I had brought a cheap GoPro knock-off, an APEMAN-brand action cam, so on a lark I tested to see if it could act as a USB webcam—and indeed it can.
 If you start it up attached to a computer, it asks whether it should act as a video camera or mass storage device.